Problem:

 Follow the steps below to enable performance counters for your MSSQL server:

-Navigate to MSSQL Installation bin directory (Default Directory: C:\Program Files\Microsoft SQL Server\MSSQL14.SQLXE\MSSQL\Binn).
+Navigate to the MS SQL Installation bin directory (Default Directory: C:\Program Files\Microsoft SQL Server\MSSQL14.SQLXE\MSSQL\Binn).

 unlodctr MSSQLSERVER